AdobeDocs/experience-platform.en/help/landing/governance-privacy-security/customer-managed-keys/api-cmk-setup.md

 ---
-title: Setup and Configure Customer-Managed Keys using the API
+title: Set up and Configure Customer-Managed Keys using the API
 description: Learn how to set up your CMK app with your Azure tenant and send your encryption key ID to Adobe Experience Platform.
 ---
 # Setup and configure customer-managed keys using the API

-This document covers the process for enabling the customer-managed keys (CMK) feature in Platform using the API.
+This document covers the process for enabling the customer-managed keys (CMK) feature in Adobe Experience Platform using the API.
 For instructions on how to complete this process using the UI, refer to the [UI CMK setup document](./ui-cmk-setup.md).

 ## Prerequisites